mahtokamal/OS_foundational_concepts/Mobile_Operating_System_and_Security.md

 # 1.2.4 Lab - Working with iOS

 # 1.3 Common Mobile Device Features
+# 1.3.1 Screen Orientation

+Most mobile devices function in either portrait or landscape mode.
+A sensor inside the device, known as an accelerometer, detects how it is being held and will change the screen orientation appropriately.
+Users can choose the viewing mode that is the most comfortable for them for different types of content or applications.
+Content rotates to the position of the device.
+This feature is useful, for example, when taking a photograph.
+The camera app also turns to landscape mode when the device turns to landscape mode.
+Also, when a user writes a text, turning the device to landscape mode makes the keyboard larger and broader.

+Some devices have gyroscopes to provide more accurate movement readings.
+Gyroscopes allows a control mechanism for driving games where the phone or tablet functions as a steering wheel.

+**Android Screen Auto-Rotation Setting**

+When using an Android device, to enable auto rotation, open the notifications panel and turn on the auto-rotate function by tapping the screen rotation icon, indicated in the figure.

+**iOS Screen Auto-Rotation Setting**

+When using an iOS device, to enable automatic rotation use the following procedure:
+Swipe down from the top right corner to open the Control Center, and tap the lock icon, as shown in the figure.

+# 1.3.2 Screen Calibration

+You may need to adjust the screen's brightness when using a mobile device.
+When bright sunlight makes the screen difficult to read, increase the brightness level.
+Inversely, very low brightness is helpful when reading a book on a mobile device at night.
+Mobile devices can auto-adjust the brightness depending on the amount of surrounding light.
+The device must have a light sensor to use auto-brightness.

+The LCD screen for most mobile devices uses the most battery power.
+Lowering the brightness or using auto-brightness helps conserve battery power.
+Set the brightness to the lowest to get the device the most battery life.

+**Android Brightness Menu**

+When using an Android device, to configure screen brightness use the following path:

+**Swipe down from the very top of the screen > Display > Brightness > slide the brightness to the desired level**

+Alternatively, tap the **Adaptive Brightness** toggle to allow the device to decide the optimal screen brightness based on the amount of ambient light.

+**iOS Display & Brightness Menu**

+When using an iOS device, to configure screen brightness, use the following path:

+Swipe down from the top right corner and slide the brightness bar up or down to vary the brightness.

+Alternatively, to configure brightness in the Settings menu, use the following path:
+**Settings > Display & Brightness > slide the brightness to the desired level.**

+# 1.3.3 GPS

+Another common feature of mobile devices is the Global Positioning System (GPS).
+GPS is a navigation system that determines the time and geographical location of the device by using messages from satellites in space and a receiver on Earth.
+A GPS radio receiver uses at least four satellites to calculate its position based on the messages.
+GPS is very accurate, even used under most weather conditions.
+However, dense foliage, tunnels, and tall buildings can interrupt satellite signals.
+GPS receivers must have line-of-sight to GPS satellites and do not work indoors.
+Indoor Positioning Systems (IPS) can determine device location by triangulating its proximity to other radio signals, such as Wi-Fi access points.

+GPS services allow app vendors and websites to know a device's location and offer location-specific services (such as local weather and advertising).
+This is called geotracking.

+**Android Location Services**

+To enable GPS on Android devices use the following path:

+**Settings > Location > Tap on the toggle to turn location services on**

+**iOS Location Services**

+To enable GPS on iOS devices use the following path:

+**Settings > Privacy & Security > Location Services > Turn location services on**

+# 1.3.4 Lab - Mobile Device Features
+# 1.3.5 Wi-Fi Calling
+# 1.3.6 Mobile Payments
+# 1.3.7 Virtual Private Network
+# 1.3.8 Virtual Assistants

 # 1.4 Passcode Locks
 # 1.5 Cloud-Enabled Services for Mobile Devices
 # 1.6 Mobile Device Software Security